7 Augmented Reality Trends to Watch in 2018 And After

 However, products—just like technologies they are based on—will be polished and improved over time.
 Meanwhile the market remains open to them.
 Considering the substantial growth of ARKit, we might see a number of innovative products widely adopted over the next several years.

 There were lots of talks about improved gesture recognition at the event.
 However, the issue of gaze direction tracking was definitely more interesting.
 The more natural controls are, the more convenient the product is for the user.
 You can simply look at an object and it will be detected; it's the way we do in real life, without the need to turn our head.
 We saw a number of such AR/VR prototypes, the best of which featured gesture-triggered animation of the virtual objects that the user looked at.

 There was also a company that focused on minimization of tracking lags, which is a relevant issue for modern AR devices.
 Although these lags last mere milliseconds, they cause discomfort for human perception.
+However, it's nothing that good AR testing can't tackle.
 The best demos that we saw helped the user feel natural immersion in extended environments.

 Now, speaking about extended environment...

 a new buzzword in the world of tech

 This notion stands for any form of digitally altered reality, comprising Augmented Reality (AR), Mixed Reality (MR), and Virtual Reality (VR).
 The 'X' in XR can stand for any of these letters.
 Different realities have different origins and purposes; despite all that, boundaries sometimes tend to be erased, while similarities and overlaps grow more evident.
 We believe this term will gain much wider use in the near future.